 Paprika has a nice smoky quality even if it has less heat than cumin.
 If you are using paprika as a substitution for cumin, add more heat is needed to fire up your dish; adding red pepper will make up for that lack of spiciness.
 It will also add gorgeous red color to your dish, though that may not be desired in some cases.
 You can use a half teaspoon of paprika and chili powder to replace a teaspoon of cumin powder in your recipes.

-While each of these 9 spices can save you when you’ve run out of cumin, it’s important to look at what you’re cooking first.
+While each of these nine spices above can save you when you’ve run out of cumin, it’s important to look at what you’re cooking first.
 Some of these cumin replacements may be a better fit than others.
 But if you have these spices in your pantry, you’re well-poised to make flavorful dishes without a run to the store for cumin!